mmcco/bitcoindata/README.md

 bitcoindata
 ===========

-*This code introduces a set union algorithm to discern which groups of bitcoin accounts are owned by the same entity.
+*This code introduces a set union algorithm to discern which groups of Bitcoin accounts are owned by the same entity.
 This concept was [developed concurrently](http://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf), in a much more formal and throughly executed form, by Dr. [Sarah